Shoes3/linux-shoes/README.md

 ## Requirements

-* Tight Shoes linux installed - we can't depend Loose Shoes.
-  If you happen to have Loose Shoes and Tight Shoes on the same system, now would be a good time create an alias
+* Tight Shoes linux installed - we can't on depend Loose Shoes being built for distribution because it isn't/  If you happen to have Loose Shoes and Tight Shoes on the same system, now would be a good time create an alias and put it in your ~/.bashrc or ~/bash_profile or..

 ```
-  alias tshoes=~/.shoes/walkabout/shoes
+  alias cshoes=~/.shoes/walkabout/shoes
 ```

-* fpm gem is installed in that Ruby (use cobbler) or
+### fpm gem is installed

+BEWARE: fpm is a shell command which is how we use it.
+It's also a ruby gem with a bin/ which means in should be installed by the ruby at your shell prompt and accessible to that ruby. *Nothing* to do with the Shoes ruby version.

 ```
+$ which gem
+/home/ccoupe/.rvm/rubies/ruby-2.1.6/bin/gem

-$  tshoes -g install fpm
+$ gem install fpm
 Fetching: ffi-1.9.10.gem (100%)
 Building native extensions.
 This could take a while...
 Successfully installed ffi-1.9.10